gnave/SAAS/gemini/README.md

 # SAAS - Atomic Spectra Analysis Tool

-SAAS is a standalone tool for managing spectroscopy data and performing branching fraction analysis.
+SAAS is a standalone tool for managing spectroscopic data.
+It currently can perform branching fraction analysis of files in a hdf5 file

+Directory 'data' contains test data files for the program.
+The file 'test.h5' contains a complete set of data for Cr II branching fraction analysis using the files in the data directory.

 ## Prerequisites
 * **Python 3.8+**